Dellys: Ecclesiastical titles

 Although no bishop has resided in Dellys for well over a millennium, and no church currently exists in the town, the Catholic Church nevertheless added the bishopric of Rusuccuru (the town's Latin name) to its list of titular sees in 1933.

 In Latin the titular bishopric is known as Rusuccurrensis.

-The Ancient diocese has had the following incumbents, all Latin (Roman Rite) and of the lowest (episcopal) rank:
+The Ancient diocese has had the following incumbents, all Latin Church and of the lowest episcopal rank: